aadarsh-create/mean-variance-standard-deviation-calculator/page-view-time-series-visualizer/README.md

 ## Overview

-This project was completed as part of the FreeCodeCamp Data Analysis with Python Course.
+This project was completed as part of the FreeCodeCamp Data Analysis with Python Course (From Existing Templates).

 ## Objective